migueltt/io-turbodsl/README.md

 - The runtime overhead is minimal, comparing to pure Kotlin coroutines implementation.

 ## Features
-- Each scope has its own `context` (input parameter).
-If it is not explicitly specified, it inherits the parent's `context`.
+- Each scope has its own `input`.
+If it is not explicitly specified, it inherits the parent's `input`.
   - This allows to avoid referencing variables across scopes.
   - Provide immutability on how incoming data is processed.
 This is critical when having asynchronous code.
 - Asynchronous execution allows 3 different modes: